 - How interest and repayment works

 - What is “loan forgiveness”

-Before you take loans, it’s important to know how much debt you can afford.
-This guide helps Vermonters be better informed and prepared to make the right college financing choices that best suit your personal situation and needs.
+For most families, loans are an important part of their investment in education and training.
+But before you take on loans, it’s important to know how much debt you can afford.
+This guide helps families be better informed and prepared to make the right college financing choices that best suit your personal situation and needs.